0xSardius/ai-wallet-manager-app/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the chat interface.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Usage

+Simply type your questions or commands in the chat interface.
+The AI assistant can help you with:
+- Wallet operations
+- Transaction queries
+- Token swaps
+- Smart contract interactions
+- And more Web3 operations

+## Tech Stack

+- **Next.js 15** - React framework
+- **TypeScript** - Type safety
+- **Tailwind CSS** - Styling
+- **thirdweb AI API** - AI-powered Web3 interactions
+- **Lucide React** - Icons

 ## Learn More